Harumi Yoshida

-Harumi Yoshida (吉田 晴美, Yoshida Harumi) is a Japanese politician who currently serves as a member of the House of Representatives for Tokyo's 8th district.
+Harumi Yoshida (吉田 晴美, Yoshida Harumi) is a Japanese politician who served as a member of the House of Representatives for Tokyo's 8th district.
 She defeated Nobuteru Ishihara in the 2021 Japanese general election.
 She stood in the 2024 CDP leadership election, where she placed fourth.

 Biography

 She was born in the town of Kahoku inside the Nishimurayama District of Yamagata, and grew up in a greengrocer's family.
 After graduating from High School, she first attended Rikkyo University and majored in Japanese literature, before beginning work as a flight attendant and married.

 She studied abroad at the University of Birmingham in 2002, and obtained a Master of Business Administration in 2003.
 After, she worked as a management consultant for KPMG Healthcare in Japan.

 She entered politics beginning in the early 2010s, first running in the Chiba Prefectural Assembly election in 2011 for the Ichikawa City constituency, which elects six seats.
 Her and every Democratic Party of Japan candidate in the seat were defeated.
 In early 2012, she then became Secretary to Toshio Ogawa, a member of the House of Councillors and Minister of Justice.
 The following year, in 2013, she was nominated by the Democratic Party for the House of Councilors election in the Iwate at-large district.
 However, she placed fourth.

 In 2016, she was selected by the Democratic Party as branch chief for Tokyo-8th in the upcoming general election.

 After continuing her own work in the private sector for the next few years, the Democratic Party and President Seiji Maehara effectively agreed to merge with Kibō no Tō, a party newly founded by Tokyo Governor Yuriko Koike.
 Following the announcement, several politicians inside the Democratic Party denounced this, such as Yukio Edano, and moved to form a new party due to Koike refusing to put up liberal candidates, the Constitutional Democratic Party of Japan.
 On the same day the new party was announced, Yoshida, alongside Yosuke Suzuki and Akihiro Matsuo (who also served as branch chiefs in certain areas), announced their intention to run under the CDP in their respective districts.

 The next day, it was announced that Kibō no Tō would be standing Takatane Kiuchi, a businessman and CEO in the district against Yoshida and Ishihara.
 Despite the relative success of the CDP in beating Koike's party for second in the general election, Yoshida lost in what was mainly chalked up to a vote split in the opposition.
 CDP, KnT, and Communist candidates all took sizeable chunks of the vote, while Ishihara won with less than 40% of the vote.
 She did not win a seat through proportional representation.